yabinmeng/pulsar_reusable_poc/README.md

   -st Shared
 ```

-# 4. DS FastJMS API Demo
+# 4. Starlight for JMS Demo

-In order to use the DS FastJMS AP, includes the following dependency in your program:
+In order to use Starlight for JMS, include the following dependency in your program:
 (gradle dependency)
 ```
 implementation group: 'com.datastax.oss', name: 'pulsar-jms-all', version: '1.2.2'